 Can Do Spirit

 Possunt, quia posse videntur.
-When she graduated from New York City’s High School of Art & Design, Arielle Jennings summed up our three years in the AIGA/NY Mentoring Program by giving me a silver jewel box inscribed with that phrase—and containing a heart pendant with both of our birthstones.
-The translation of the Latin poet Virgil’s quote is “they can, because they think they can.”
-The locket means the world to me.
+When she graduated from New York City's High School of Art & Design, Arielle Jennings summed up our three years in the AIGA/NY Mentoring Program by giving me a silver jewel box inscribed with that phrase—and containing a heart pendant with both of our birthstones.
+The translation of the Latin poet Virgil's quote is "they can, because they think they can."
+The pendant means the world to me.

 After being paired during Arielle's sophomore year, we met every two weeks without fail.
 Our meetings were cordial and full of mutual respect, but a bit cautious at first.
 By summer of her sophomore year, reserve gave way to warmth, trust and love.

 from SVA, Arielle loosened up.
-In her senior year, we spent hours working on portfolios as well as scholarship and college applications, supplemented by AIGA projects, trips to MoMA to see Tim Burton’s amazing work.
+In her senior year, we spent hours working on portfolios as well as scholarship and college applications, supplemented by AIGA projects, trips to MoMA to see Tim Burton's amazing work.
 Occasionally, we just hung out.
-The hard work paid off.
+Again, hard work paid off.
 Arielle got into 8 of her 10 schools, was wait-listed at one (Brown), and is now a sleep-deprived RISD student.

 Arielle has great discipline.
 She and I have great chemistry, even after I was outed as being a "very old person."
 In addition, Arielle's mother, Deborah, was very supportive of everything we did.
 Although mentoring is one-on-one with the adult and student, I found that out of the four students I've mentored, the two greatest successes involved parents who trusted the program.
 Out of the three students I mentored prior to Arielle, two of the pairings didn't sing.
 Luck helps—but more importantly, so does keeping at it.